zavaboy/challonge-wp/readme.txt

 * Added status-specific visibility options to shortcodes.
 * Added option to manage shortcode tournament listings.
 * Added user meta fields to participant name templating.
+* Bumped tested WordPress version from 4.0 to 4.5.
+* Fixed action buttons from replacing tournament link in listing.
+* All buttons for the tournament now update after an action has taken place.
 * Some general code cleanup.
-* Bumped tested WordPress version from 4.0 to 4.5.

 = 1.1.4 =
 * Added version information to settings page.